Liquid Crystal Titan Resource Hub

 Emptying resin from vat

-Ensure gloves, safety goggles and lab coat/ overalls are worn when emptying the vat.
+Ensure the safety wear with overalls are worn when handling the resin.
 The level of the resin container should be checked to ensure there is available space before emptying.
 Emptying of the vat can be paused at any stage to change containers if required.

 2. The resin management system will start pumping resin out of the vat.
 It is important to monitor level of resin in the container and pause process if it is full.

-4. When there is no more resin is being sucked up, use paper towels and a small amount of suitable cleaning solvent to clean the remainder of resin in the vat.
+4. When there is no more resin being emptied, use paper towels and a small amount of suitable cleaning solvent to clean the remainder of resin in the vat.

 Removing vat from the printer